JosephRullo/Virtual-Private-Networks/README.md

 </p>

 <h1> <p align="center"> Virtual Private Network Connections</h1>
-<p align="center"> This tutorial outlines the implementation and connection to Virtual Private Networks and it's affect on IP addresses.<br />
+<p align="center"> This tutorial outlines the implementation and connection to Virtual Private Networks and it's affect on IP addresses and Locaton.<br />
 <br />